corrode/corrode.github.io/content/blog/immutability.md

 Is the coffee pot empty again?

 The problem is, that humans are pretty bad at keeping track of state.
-That is unless you're a Chess Grandmaster or the parent of a toddler, of course.
+That is, unless you're a Chess Grandmaster or the parent of a toddler, of course.

 We forget things, we make mistakes, we get distracted...
 I personally get reminded of this every time I forget where I put my keys.